AlejandraTech/viver-cellers/Angular/viver-cellers/README.md

-# Viver del Cellers: Angular 🍇
+# Viver de Cellers: Angular 🍇

-In the Angular section of our "Viver del Cellers" project, we will focus on frontend development, responsible for the user interface and client interaction with the application.
+In the Angular section of our "Viver de Cellers" project, we will focus on frontend development, responsible for the user interface and client interaction with the application.

 ## Folder and File Structure 📁